TylerKnvpp/monomith/src/pages/index.md

     In narratology, a monomyth is defined as the “hero’s journey.”
 Monomith’s philosophy is that each and every one of us can be the hero of our own story.
-Whether one has yet to realize that, or they have already started on their journey, Monomyth wants to get everyone on the path, and stay on that path.
+Whether one has yet to realize that, or they have already started on their journey, Monomith wants to get everyone on the path and stay on the path.
 description: >-
   We have created a couple of products and services to help you get to the next stage of your journey.
-From nootropic infused coffee to building your inner five mentors, we have you covered.
+From nootropic infused coffee to building your tribe of mentors, we have you covered.
 intro:
   blurbs:
     - image: /img/coffee.png